herlianal12/1_Plantago_contig_assembly/README.md

 bgzip -c -l 9 Plantago_pacbio.fastq > Plantago_pacbio.fastq.gz
 ```

 **Step 4.
-Removing contaminants**
+Removing unwanted reads**

-I found removing contaminants from PacBio raw reads helped me to solve my problem in contig assembly (Canu).
-We interested in nuclear genome, so chloroplast and mitochondrial reads are considered as contaminants.
+I found removing contaminants from PacBio raw reads helped me to solve my problem in contig assembly using Canu.
+We interested in nuclear genome, so chloroplast and mitochondrial reads are considered as unwanted reads.
 Plantago chloroplast genome can be found at https://www.ncbi.nlm.nih.gov/nuccore/MH205737.1/) and a mithochondrial gene is in here https://www.ncbi.nlm.nih.gov/nuccore/EU069524.1/).
-Only one mitochondrial gene was found in NCBI database (mitochondrial genome is still not available in May 2021).
+Only one mitochondrial gene was found in NCBI database.
+Mitochondrial genome is still not available in May 2021).

 Creating index file
 ```